Facts About LED Lights

 LED lights can also help to improve your sleep quality by regulating your circadian rhythms.
 Exposure to bright, natural daylight in the morning can help reset your body's clock and improve your alertness during the day.
 Using warmer, dimmer LED lights in the evening can signal your body that it's time to wind down and prepare for sleep.

-Some LED lights are designed to be flicker-free, which means they don't produce the rapid on/off cycling that can cause eye strain, headaches, and other health problems.
-This is especially important for people who spend long hours working in front of computer screens or other electronic devices.
+Some LED lights are designed to be flicker-free, so they don't produce the rapid on/off cycling that can cause eye strain, headaches, and other health problems.
+This is especially important for people working long hours in front of computer screens or other electronic devices.